 Education today is entering a spectacular and exciting stage.
 Technology truly took it to a brand new level.
-Today kids of all ages and background can enjoy the process of studying thanks to technologies like virtual and augmented reality, online courses, etc.
+Today kids of all ages and backgrounds can enjoy the process of studying thanks to technologies like virtual and augmented reality, online courses, etc.

-You no longer have to get outside and get to a physical classroom to obtain a degree: thanks to the easy access to e-learning, students can now get a degree from the comfort of their home.
+You no longer have to get outside and get to a physical classroom to obtain a degree: thanks to the easy access to e-learning, students can now get a degree from the comfort of their homes.

 However, only some 50 years ago, education was completely different.
 And we are not saying it was ‘bad’ different, but rather simply different.

-- No uniforms – One of the first things that pop up in your head when you think about changes in education 50 years ago and now is that students no longer have to wear uniforms.
+One of the first things that pop up in your head when you think about changes in education 50 years ago and now is that students no longer have to wear uniforms.
 They have all the freedom they want in their self-representation.
 But some 50 years ago schools wanted all the kids to be equal when inside the classroom.
 To prevent distraction and possible discrimination inside the classroom, they decided to have special uniforms for every school.
 Was it a good decision?
 It depends, but at least there was no gap between those who could afford great clothes and those who could not.

 As you see, education is no longer as it was 50 years ago.
 Social, economic, and other changes that took place in our country influenced education as well.
 So, we’re only left wondering what it will look like after another 50 years.

 Kevin Nelson is a professional educator and a private tutor with over eight years of experience.
 He is also a content writer for various blogs about higher education, entertainment, social media, and blogging.
-During his free time, Kevin enjoys traveling and cooking.
-Feel free to connect with him on Twitter, Linkedin, and Google+.